iflanagan/webdriverioAppium/README.md

 4. merge the scripts to your `package.json` scripts

+5. copy the apps down to your project

-5. Run the tests for iOS with `npm run ios.app` and for Android with `npm run android.app`
+6. Run the tests for iOS with `npm run ios.app` and for Android with `npm run android.app`

+7. edit the following files

+appium-boilerplate/config/saucelabs/wdio.android.rdc.app.conf.js
+appium-boilerplate/config/saucelabs/wdio.ios.rdc.app.conf.js

+where the line says  testobject_app_name be sure to name it to the be actual name of the project in TestObjects, below is an example

+ testobject_app_name: 'ian-wdio-demo-app',

 ## Config
 This boilerplate uses a specific config for iOS and Android, see [configs](./config/) and are based on `wdio.shared.conf.js`.